microsoft/WhatTheHack/001-IntroToKubernetes/Student/09-helm.md

 - Install Helm client locally
 	- `./get_helm.sh`
 - Creating a Helm Chart from a local package
 	- **NOTE:** You will need to create the expected namespace on the CLI when you run the `helm install` command (it is a parameter).
-You'll need to use the namespace found in this file (the namespace will NOT be a part of your Chart but must be specified when installing the chart):
+You'll need to use the namespace found in this file that you used above
 		- `helm-webapp-namespace.yml`
-	- Verify that the app has been deployed successfully by browsing the web app via the LoadBalancer IP address at port 80.
-	- Redeploy the app to use v2 of the image and verify that the update is visible in the web app.
-Repeat these steps with v3 and v4 of the container image.
+		- **Hint:** The namespace will NOT be a part of your Chart but must be specified when installing the chart.
 	- Convert these yaml files that were just used to deploy the app into a Helm chart using v1 of the container image.
+		- **DO NOT** blindly copy the entire yaml file into the chart.
+The whole point of helm is that it allows us to parameterize our yaml files and make them more versatile.
 	- Create a Helm package on the local machine for each version of the web app.
 		- **Hint:** If you parameterize things properly, you'll be able to write ONE helm chart that takes the version as an input.
 	- Remove the previously deployed app by deleting the namespace that was created via the yaml file